Aiko-IT-Systems/DisCatSharp/README.md

 ## Why DisCatSharp?
 We want the lib always up-to-date.
 The newest features are important for us.

-## Goal
-We want this lib always up-to-date.
 So the API version is always the newest, in the actual case `v9`.

 ## Where is the Changelog?
 On our guild!
 You find it [here](#bugs-or-feature-requests).